‘Drop jail threats. Vaccinate the world now!’

 There are financial arguments for the scheme.
 What hurts one part of the global economy hurts others.

 Estimates say an unequal vaccine rollout will cost between $1.8tn and $3.8tn over the next few years.
 One-fifth of the world’s most vulnerable population could be vaccinated for $40bn.

 Could we cure all disease with a trillion dollars?

 All together now

-Yes, claim some.
-Viruses do not respect borders.
-As the Covid-19 pandemic has demonstrated, disease can only be eradicated if it is tackled on a global scale.
-Citizens fortunate to live in developed countries have a moral obligation to help the less fortunate.
-The short-term loss would be offset by a long-term gain: a healthier world is ultimately a more prosperous one.
+Yes.
+Disease can only be eradicated if it is tackled on a global scale.
+Citizens fortunate to live in developed countries have an obligation to help the less fortunate.
+Short-term loss would be offset by long-term gain.

-Unfortunately not, say others.
-Money does not grow on trees.
-To generate the funds required to help eradicate diseases worldwide, the citizens of the world’s wealthiest countries would need to make a sacrifice many of them can not afford.
-Governments should deal with their own problems before they start helping others, especially in this time of crisis.
+No. To generate the funds required to help eradicate disease, the world’s wealthiest countries would need to make a sacrifice many can not afford.
+Governments should deal with their own problems first.

 - Are the British government’s Covid-19 penalties fair – if not, what would be?